antonarhipov/sonic-byte/sonic-byte-tutorial/src/appendix/scales.md

 # Scale Reference

-All tracks in *Synthetic Apocalypse* use minor keys for their dark character.
+All tracks in *Sonic Byte* use minor keys for their dark character.

 ## Natural Minor Scales